liort2020/CNNFeed/README.md

 - **Data Layer**
   - contains CoreData storage with FeedItem model
-  - `DataManager` - manage our requests to CNN server. `DefaultDataRepository` that implements `DataRepository` protocol (Strategy design pattern – We can add in the future `DataRepositoryTest` that implements `DataRepository` protocol)
+  - `DefaultDataRepository` - manage our requests to CNN server and implements `DataRepository` protocol (Strategy design pattern)
+  - `MockDataManager` (For Tests) - create mock data for testing and implements `DataRepository` protocol (Strategy design pattern)
   - `Endpoint` - URLs path to connect to CNN server
+  - `PersistenceController` - allow access to local storage
+  - `MockPersistenceController` (For Tests) - allow access to in-memory storage for testing

 ### **Application**
-  - `DIContainer` – help us to inject the dependencies (Factory and Dependency injection design patterns)
+  - `DIContainer` – help us to inject the dependencies (Factory and Dependency injection design patterns) and implements `DIContainerProtocol`
+  - `MockDIContainer` (For Tests) – help us to inject the mock dependencies (Factory and Dependency injection design patterns) and implements `DIContainerProtocol`

 ![Screenshot](CNNFeedArchitecture.png)